Geometric Arbitrage Theory and Market Dynamics Reloaded: Lagrangian Theory of a Closed Market

 Thereby, the parameter $\epsilon$ belongs to some open neighborhood of $0\in\mathbf{R}$.
-The \textbf{arbitrage action} on the $\mathcal{C}^1$-homotopy class with respect to a positive semimartingale $\beta$ can be consistently defined by the arbitrage action of a representant and the first variation of the arbitrage action as
+The \textbf{arbitrage action} with respect to a positive martingale $\beta$ can be consistently defined by and the first variation of the arbitrage action as